ATharvaCoder492/ATharvaCoder492/README.md

 ## I'm a Developer with 3 years of experience!!

 - 🌱 I’m currently learning JS and Python
-- 🥅 2022 Goals: Master every single JS or Python frameworks and MERN
+- 🥅 2022 Goals: Master every single JS & Python - frameworks or libraries as well as MERN

 ### Languages and Tools: